 Per the FBAR instructions, a “foreign” financial account is a financial account located outside of the United States.
 For example, an account maintained with a branch of a United States bank that is physically located outside of the United States is a foreign financial account.
 An account maintained with a branch of a foreign bank that is physically located in the United States is not a foreign financial account.

 Assuming regulations are issued by FinCEN with respect to virtual currency accounts, these regulations should provide guidance as to the “location” of the virtual currency account.
+Virtual currency exchanges are based both inside and outside the United States.
 Certainly, a relevant question would be where the virtual currency exchange is based.
 Bitfinex, for example, is a cryptocurrency exchange owned and operated by iFinex Inc., which is headquartered in Hong Kong and registered in the British Virgin Islands.
 By contrast, Coinbase, Binance and Kraken are US-based cryptocurrency exchanges.
+However, even US-based exchanges may have servers located abroad and as a result, it may not be possible for an account holder to know where his virtual currency is being held by an exchange.

 Here is FinCEN Notice 2020-2, copied in full: